jberk03/MigrationAssistant1.5_AES128/README.md

 ## Setup
 The USMT binaries are already present and available with the package of delivered files.
-- If an error is encountered during the migration then the first suggestion is that the most recent version of the Migration Assistant be downloaded and used and you reboot your workstation.
+- If an error is encountered during the migration then the first suggestion is that the most recent version of the Migration Assistant be downloaded and used and you reboot the workstation being migrated.
+Rebooting will release any file and previous registry locks.
-- If the current version is already being used or you experience the same issue after a reboot please read through the rest of this file and as a final resort, reach out to your AC for additional steps.

 .
 +-- README.md